cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

 #### Ordering

+- On *ordered* channels, packets should be sent and received in the same order: if packet *x* is sent before packet *y* by a channel end on chain `A`, packet *x* must be received before packet *y* by the corresponding channel end on chain `B`.
+If packet *x* is sent before packet *y* by a channel and packet *x* is timed out; then packet *y* and any packet sent after *x* cannot be received.
-- On ordered channels, packets should be sent and received in the same order: if packet *x* is sent before packet *y* by a channel end on chain `A`, packet *x* must be received before packet *y* by the corresponding channel end on chain `B`.
+- On *ordered_allow_timeout* channels, packets should be sent and received in the same order: if packet *x* is sent before packet *y* by a channel end on chain `A`, packet *x* must be received **or** timed out before packet *y* by the corresponding channel end on chain `B`.
-- On unordered channels, packets may be sent and received in any order.
+- On *unordered* channels, packets may be sent and received in any order.
 Unordered packets, like ordered packets, have individual timeouts specified in terms of the destination chain's height.

 #### Permissioning